Gowtham-G29/CPP_Phase-2/functions/Function.md

    2.We pass the values ,not variables themselves .Local variable are created in functions which are destroyed on returning from them.

    3.function can be called from any other functions or main function.

+   4.Function allows the modularization ofa program.
+     separate code into logical self_contained units.
+     These units can be reused.